-Trekking to south of the Tibetan border offering an opportunity to explore villages and monasteries, as well as visiting secret Lake of Gosaingkund and glacier passes.
-The trek starts with a 5 hrs drive to Melamchi Pul and finishes at Dhunche.
+Trekking to the south of the Tibetan border offering an opportunity to explore villages and monasteries, as well as visiting secret Lake of Gosaingkund and glacier passes.
+The trek starts with a 5 hrs drive to Melamchi Paul and finishes at Dhunche.
 The trek gives an excellent opportunity to experience Helambu and Langtang visiting glacial lakes and crossing some high passes.

 The scenery and villages along the trail are really impressive.
 After exploring the Gosainkund lake the trail descends to Sing Gomba a beautiful village and then to Dhunche from where we drive to Kathmandu on a hair-raising mountain road.

 You'll be met at the airport by our representative and transfer to hotel.

 Day 02: Half day guided sightseeing tour.
 Afternoon, meet the guide/trip briefing and final preparation of the trek.

 Day 03: A scenic drives via Dhulikhel and reach to Melamchi then trek uphill through the forest to Kakani 2000m.
 2-3hrs.

 Day 04: Kakani - Sermathang 2600m.
 6-7hrs. trek.

 The trail ascends through the beautiful villages, chorten, teashops and chair pine forest experiencing a lowland Tamang and Sherpa culture.